vgorbic1/Tutorials/Java/Servlets/get-and-set-parameters.md

-## Get and Set Parameters with Servlets.
+## Get and Set Parameters with Servlets

 #### Servlet code that gets text from a text box
 ```java